Come on baby, light the fire and get grilling. Here’s the A to Z’s of what you need to know, from grill marks to burger basics and more!

 Don’t be shy when it comes to layering on the extras.
 Extra bacon.
 Extra cheese.
 You name it.
 From the plethora of condiments you can pile on a burger to all of the other extras that can take a simple grilled sandwich to Instagram-worthy status.
 Try this: Layer your grilled chicken sandwich with Barber’s 1833 Vintage Cheddar, DLM Uncured Bacon, sliced avocado, and local 80 Acres Farms sprouts.

 Y is for You Can Grill.

-Became a master griller this summer and teach yourself some new skills that you can use for the rest of your days.
+Become grill master this summer and teach yourself some new skills that you can use for the rest of your days.
 Check out some of our grilling classes coming up at the DLM Culinary Center!

 Z is for Zest.

 Nothing beats the fresh burst of citrus on a grilled item— think lime zest on grilled mahi mahi or tilapia, or lemon on halibut or a chicken breast.
 It adds some zip and bright flavor to make certain dishes perfect!